seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 house-eaves, because they are lecherous.
 The duke
 yet would have dark deeds darkly answered; he would
 never bring them to light: would he were returned!
-Marry, this Claudio is condemned for untrussing.  a Farewell, good friar: I prithee, pray for me.
+Marry, this Claudio is condemned for untrussing.
+Farewell, good friar: I prithee, pray for me.
 The
 duke, I say to thee again, would eat mutton on
 Fridays.
 He's not past it yet, and I say to thee,